NiveditaAngadi/SwiftUI/README.md

 https://developer.apple.com/pathways/swiftui/

 # SwiftUI
+Introduce by Apple in 2019.
 SwiftUI employs declarative programming, which focuses on writing your specific desired outcome and letting SwiftUI do the work of translating your code into a functional UI.
+A modern way to create user interfaces for Apple apps.
+AppKit -> iMac, MacBook, MacPro
+UIKit -> iPhone, iPad, AppleTV
+WatchKit -> Apple watch
+UIKit came from adoptation of AppKit

 SwiftUI's combination of declarative syntax, live previews, and multi-device support provides everything you need to begin designing and developing for Apple platforms.